Most Investors Run Blind

 Lead Manager KPIs

-- Speed to lead (new inbound)< 1 minute
+- Speed to first contact (new inbound)< 1 minute

 Closer / Acquisitions KPIs